 3) Make sure the furnace power is turned on and the outdoor condenser’s power switch, (on or near the outdoor unit is on).
 Check that the 240-volt disconnect next to the compressor (in a metal box, usually mounted on the house wall) is on too.
 If the air conditioning still fails to start call us for quality air conditioning repair.

 That will save you energy and repairs.
 Plus they are inexpensive.
 A dirty air conditioning system will never work as well, be energy efficient nor last as long as a clean well maintained one will.
-If your’s needs work, give us a call.
+If your’s needs work, give us a call and Schedule Air Filter Replacement Davie FL.
 Our section on preventive maintenance is well worth reading.

 Their fur will often collect on filters and on your air conditioners evaporator coil.
 We frequently see badly plugged AC coils because of pets.
 You may need to have the evaporator coil cleaned to remove pet hair and other accumulated dirt.
 FACT.